 Levenson is a fellow at both the American Institute for Conservation and the International Institute for Conservation and has served on numerous professional committees (currently the Ethics Committee) as well as chairing the Paintings Specialty Group of the American Institute for Conservation.
 Levenson has been an active member of ArtTable’s Miami Chapter since its inception.

+Since 2001, Porter also maintained Porter Advisory, working with organizations and other galleries as an independent curator, creating exhibitions in alternative spaces and exposing emerging artists to unique opportunities.
 From 2006 to 2017, Porter founded and directed Porter Contemporary, a Chelsea art gallery, where she was responsible for the overall strategy, business development and market growth, marketing and communications as well as talent acquisition and development of the gallery.

 She has spoken as an expert on CNBC on art collecting and investment of emerging artists, to the Harvard Business Women’s Association on starting an art collection and has participated in panel discussions on such topics as Art & Music, Women in the Art Industry, Contemporary Visions of Picasso and art collecting.
 She is also a lawyer.

 Porter’s natural networking skills combined with strategic event planning and social marketing have made her a leader in the growth of her own businesses as well as other organizations.
 Porter has a resounding commitment to being a leader and resource to other women as part of the Leadership Advisory Board for the Girl Scouts of Greater New York’s annual Women of Distinction Fundraiser and as a Board Member and former Vice President for Membership at ArtTable.
 She also enjoys coaching little league softball and being a leader and role model to girls starting out in sports.

 Lila Harnett (1981-84)

 Elizabeth Robbins (1984-86)